How long does it take for a claim to be removed/released?

 Keep in mind that whenever we generate a claim, the channel may receive an email and then see a "Matched Third Party Content" next to the claimed video.
 If you or the channel that received the claim wants us to release it, we need notification and a reason why it should be released.

-Is there a way I can whitelist specific YouTube channels so they can use my music without receiving any claim from content ID?
+Is there a way I can allowlist specific YouTube channels so they can use my music without receiving any claim from content ID?

 In short, no. But, as a client, you can provide us with the URL of the specific video your allies uploaded, and we can release the claim on that video.